megidont/Illimat-tarot-luminaries/major arcana.md

 ## 12. The Hanged Man:

 While the Hanged Man is on the board, any player may, after any player takes their turn, remove from play the most recent of their harvested cards and one of the cards in any field.
-They may also elect to remove five of their harvested cards from play to immediately clear the Hanged Man's field.
+They may also elect to remove the five most recent of their harvested cards from play to immediately clear the Hanged Man's field.
 If a field is cleared through either of these actions, all cards in it are removed from play and, if the Hanged Man's field is not the one that is cleared, the Luminary is swapped for the Hanged Man before the player claims it (such that the player will always claim the Hanged Man for clearing in this way.)

 ## 13. Death: